-- To monitor the implementation of identification of disadvantaged students in receipt of the Pupil Premium. - To ensure the monitoring of the progress of disadvantaged students takes place by class teachers. - To monitor the progress of disadvantaged students across the department, and in different year groups. - To create and update intervention plans to promote the progress of disadvantaged students.
+- To monitor the implementation of identification of disadvantaged students in receipt of the Pupil Premium. - To ensure the monitoring of the progress of disadvantaged students takes place by class teachers. - To monitor the progress of disadvantaged students across the department, and in different year groups. - To implement department and classroom intervention to accelerate the progress of disadvantaged students. - To utilise any extra ring-fenced funds provided by the school to support disadvantaged students and evaluate the use of such funds.

-- To utilise any extra ring-fenced funds provided by the school to support disadvantaged students and evaluate the use of such funds. - To ensure that classroom support assistants are used to support the progress of disadvantaged students as appropriate.
+• To ensure that classroom support assistants are used to support the progress of disadvantaged students as appropriate.